girish-lab/Safe-Segmentation-Competition-ICPR-24/readme.md

 <h1 align="center">
-    <a href="https://github.com/girish-lab/Safe-Segmentation-Competition-ICPR-24">ICPR 2024 Competition on Safe Segmentation of Drive Scenes in  Unstructured Traffic and Adverse Weather Conditions</a>
+    <a href="https://github.com/girish-lab/Safe-Segmentation-Competition-ICPR-24"> ICPR 2024 Competition on Safe Segmentation of Drive Scenes in  Unstructured Traffic and Adverse Weather Conditions</a>
 </h1>

 <p align="center">